 If you are interested in farming and would enjoy a hands-on, manual career working predominantly outside, then a career as an agricultural contractor could be of interest to you.
 To be considered for this role you would need good practical agricultural skills, knowledge and you’d need to be able to use farm machinery.

-Your work would involve providing services to farmers, largely on a self-employed basis.
+Your work in this agricultural career would involve providing services to farmers, largely on a self-employed basis.
 The sort of things you would be required to do might include:

 - Crop spraying